Month: January 2024

 Then what about King Alfonso of Spain?
 His country was neutral, could not he have intervened?
 After all he was another royal cousin descended from Queen Victoria and besides his two young sons also had hemophilia.
 They must have had an affinity over this royal disease that affected male progeny.
 But though Alfonso thought long and hard over this issue, he too settled for inaction.
 His concerns were similar.
 The socialists and fascists who could turn nasty (and they did in the later Civil War in 1936) could affect his popularity and destabilize the government.

-Meanwhile while cousins failed to act, The Tsar and his family were moved further away from the rest of Europe into Western Siberia to a dismal place called Tobolsk.
+Meanwhile while cousins failed to act, The Tsar and his family moved further away from the rest of Europe into Western Siberia to a dismal place called Tobolsk.
 The time to act had passed.
 From Petrograd especially soon after the abdication would have been best.
 The Russian people had not yet turned their backs on the family, nor had the new government.
-Rescue was talked about.
-There was a way by sea to Finland if the family could be transported by rail past Petrograd.
-But water exits had to be before ice set in and this chance was missed as the months passed and winter set in.

-Britain made a tentative offer via George V in these early days of 1917 but then later took it back due to the British government pressure.
-The German Alexandra would not be welcome in Britain, tensions would flare, and various other excuses swayed George’s mind.
-By then forces within the new government were in place to move the family west to Siberia.
-Out of sight, out of mind mentality.
+Britain made a tentative offer via George V in these early days of 1917.
+George later rescinded due to British government pressure.
+Various excuses swayed George’s mind.
+He thought the German born Alexandra would not be welcome in Britain.
+Tensions could flare at any sympathy to Germany.
+By then forces within the new Russian government were in place to move the family west to Siberia.
+George then adopted out of sight, out of mind mentality.

 There, in a rundown government house, the family of seven resided until July 1918 under guard watch.
 From this location, there was also chances of escape.
-Roads were mostly impassable, and a rail head was 132 miles away, so water was a better route.
-A boat down river towards ports that could lead to the sea and a number of possible destinations.
+Roads were mostly impassable, and a rail head was 132 miles away, but water was a better route.
+A boat down river towards ports was a good option.
+This could reach a number of safe destinations.
 The Arctic Ocean and Archangel lay beyond.
 Bergen in Norway was another option as there was a Norwegian shipper who was willing to help.

 Why didn’t Kaiser Wilhelm save his cousin?